Monarch butterfly: Genome

 The monarch was the first butterfly to have its genome sequenced.
 The 273-million-base pair draft sequence includes a set of 16,866 protein-coding genes.
 The genome provides researchers insights into migratory behavior, the circadian clock, juvenile hormone pathways, and microRNAs that are differentially expressed between summer and migratory monarchs.
 More recently, the genetic basis of monarch migration and warning coloration has been described.

 No genetic differentiation exists between the migratory populations of eastern and western North America.
 Recent research has identified the specific areas in the genome of the monarch that regulate migration.
 No genetic difference is seen between a migrating and nonmigrating monarch, but the gene is expressed in migrating monarchs, but not expressed in nonmigrating monarchs.

 A 2015 publication identified genes from wasp bracoviruses in the genome of the North American monarch leading to articles about monarch butterflies being genetically modified organisms.

 Life cycle

-Metamorphosis

 Like all Lepidoptera, monarchs undergo complete metamorphosis; their life cycle has four phases: egg, larva, pupa, and adult.
 Monarchs transition from eggs to adults during warm summer temperatures in as little as 25 days, extending to as many as seven weeks during cool spring conditions.
 During their development, both larvae and their milkweed hosts are vulnerable to weather extremes, predators, parasites, and diseases; commonly fewer than 10% of monarch eggs and caterpillars survive.